-How Do I Prevent Hard Scale Buildup Inside Boilers?
+How to Prevent Hard Scale Buildup Inside Boilers

 The impact of hard scale inside a steam boiler is significant.
 It’s the primary cause of overheating as well as failure of boiler tubes.
 How does it happen?
 Elements contained in hard water, like calcium and magnesium, form a buildup on the components of the boiler.